 ADAMUS

-Fondo Italiano per la Scienza (FIS) Advanced Grant
+Fondo Italiano per la Scienza (FIS2) Advanced Grant

-Tackling Complexity: Advanced Numerical Approaches for Multiscale Systems with Uncertainties (ADAMUS)
+ADvanced numerical Approaches for MUltiscale Systems with uncertainties (ADAMUS)

-I have been awarded a FIS Advanced Grant (2025–2028) for the project ADAMUS, which focuses on developing cutting-edge mathematical and computational tools to address the challenges posed by complex multiscale systems affected by uncertainty.
-This award represents the Italian counterpart to the European Research Council (ERC) Advanced Grants, supporting ambitious and high-impact research by established investigators.
+The project ADAMUS (2025–2028), funded through a FIS Advanced Grant, develops advanced mathematical and computational methodologies to address the challenges of complex multiscale systems affected by uncertainty.
+The FIS Advanced Grant represents the Italian counterpart of the European Research Council (ERC) Advanced Grant), supporting ambitious and high-impact research conducted by leading investigators.

-The project combines structure-preserving numerical methods, asymptotic-preserving techniques, machine learning and uncertainty quantification to enable robust and predictive simulations across physical regimes—from kinetic theory to fluid dynamics and data-driven models.
+The project combines structure-preserving numerical methods, asymptotic-preserving techniques, machine learning and uncertainty quantification to enable robust and predictive simulations across physical regimes, from kinetic theory to fluid dynamics and data-driven models.
 ADAMUS aims to advance both the theoretical foundations and the practical algorithms needed to simulate real-world phenomena under conditions of partial information, multiscale coupling, and computational complexity.
-Applications include plasma physics, transport processes, social sciences and emerging problems in artificial intelligence.
+Applications range from plasma physics to traffic flows, social networks, epidemiology, and emerging challenges in artificial intelligence.

-The project will be based at the University of Ferrara, with collaborations across Italy (Catania, Pavia, Parma, Roma,Verona) and Europe (Aachen, Edinburgh, Kaiserslautern, Nice, Oxford, Leuven).
+The project will be carried out at the University of Ferrara, in collaboration with leading research groups in Italy (Catania, Pavia, Verona, Rome, and L’Aquila) and in Europe (Aachen, Leuven, Kaiserslautern, Nice, Edinburgh, Oxford, and Cambridge).

 Starting date: November 1st 2025